expede/awesome-relay/README.md

 - [Relay - Daniel Dembach - Hamburg React.js Meetup](https://www.youtube.com/watch?v=dvWTxy1eY6s) - A good general overview of Relay, some discussion of alternatives.
 Common questions are covered in Q&A at the end.
 - [Facebook Relay talk - Lunch and Learn session](https://www.youtube.com/watch?v=sP3n-nht0Xo) - Walkthrough of building a simple app, and demonstration of [GraphiQL](https://github.com/graphql/graphiql).
 - [React with Relay and GraphQL with Andrew Smith](https://www.youtube.com/watch?v=Cfna8gwt9h8) - High level overview of Relay and GraphQL, with some useful discussion from the audience.
 Some discussion of other front-end frameworks, as well.
+- [Relay for Visual Learners](http://sgwilym.github.io/relay-visual-learners/) - Very clear set of diagrams laying out how the different parts of Relay relate to each other.

 ## FAQs
 - [Unofficial Relay FAQ](https://gist.github.com/wincent/598fa75e22bdfa44cf47) - Common questions answered!
 Relay resources are scarce at the moment, so this is very helpful if you get stuck.